Study in Harlaxton, England

 HUM/HIS/SOC 380 British History and Culture is a multidisciplinary course in which students will have the opportunity to explore the mysteries of the past, as they intertwine with the 21st century.
 An important aspect of this course is an attempt to answer the question: “What does it mean to be British?”
 Questions of national and cultural identity permeate British society.
 This course juxtaposes old and new as well as tradition and change in the context of ever-changing life in Britain.
 The course will enable students to understand the present as a product of the past, and understand the past, as it is mediated through the present.

-NUR 380 Caring, Healing, and Self Discovery through the Arts and Nursing is a course which is restricted to students who have successfully completed a clinical nursing course.
+NUR/PBH/SWK 380 Caring, Healing, and Self Discovery through the Arts and Nursing is a course which is restricted to students who have successfully completed a clinical nursing course or who are majors or minors in public health or social work.
 The course will be taught as a pilgrimage in a broad, spiritual sense.
 An opportunity to study the concepts and principles of art and science essential to caring, healing and self-discover, students will explore historical and cultural contexts for healing including works of art, healthcare settings, healing gardens, and sacred places.

 For questions and additional information, please contact Dr. Mirola, dean of the college of arts and sciences.